Today's Texas Air Quality Forecast

 Forecast Discussion

-Fine urban particulate levels owing to limited dispersion from light daytime winds could be enough to keep the daily PM2.5 AQI in the upper end of the "Good" range (perhaps with an isolated low "Moderate" possible) for the majority of the El Paso area.
+Fine urban particulate levels owing to limited dispersion from light daytime winds and limited morning vertical mixing over portions of far West Texas are expected to occasionally raise PM2.5/PM10 levels to the "Moderate" range, however the overall daily PM2.5/PM10 AQIs are forecast to net out in the "Good" range for the majority of the region, which includes the El Paso area.

-Warm to hot temperatures, light winds, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower to middle of the "Moderate" range in parts of the El Paso area and the upper end of the "Good" range (perhaps with an isolated low "Moderate" possible) for the majority of the Dallas-Fort Worth and Houston areas, with the highest concentrations in the afternoon and early evening.
+Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower end of the "Moderate" range in parts of the Houston, Midland-Odessa, and San Antonio areas and the upper end of the "Good" range for the majority of the Amarillo, Austin, Beaumont-Port Arthur, Brownsville-McAllen, Bryan-College Station, Corpus Christi, Dallas-Fort Worth, Laredo, Lubbock, Tyler-Longview, Victoria, and Waco-Killeen areas.

-Warm to hot temperatures, light winds, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower to middle of the "Moderate" range in parts of the El Paso area and the upper end of the "Good" range (perhaps with an isolated low "Moderate" possible) for the majority of the Beaumont-Port Arthur, Dallas-Fort Worth, and Houston areas, with the highest concentrations in the afternoon and early evening.
+Light winds, warm temperatures, abundant afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the middle of the "Moderate" range in parts of the Houston area; the lower end of the "Moderate" range in parts of the Corpus Christi, San Antonio, and Victoria areas; and the upper end of the "Good" range for the majority of the Austin, Beaumont-Port Arthur, Brownsville-McAllen, Bryan-College Station, Dallas-Fort Worth, Laredo, Midland-Odessa, Tyler-Longview, and Waco-Killeen areas.

-This forecast was last updated at 10:55 AM on Thursday, July 3rd, and is updated daily on normal TCEQ workdays and may also be updated on weekends or holidays when air pollution levels are high.
+This forecast was last updated at 11:15 AM on Friday, October 17th, and is updated daily on normal TCEQ workdays and may also be updated on weekends or holidays when air pollution levels are high.
 Regardless of our forecast, we always recommend that each individual determine what level of activity they should conduct based on the actual local conditions.
 See the "Related Current Data" links below to monitor the latest actual conditions.

 Related Items